Ruby Myers

-Ruby Myers (1907 – 10 October 1983), better known by her stage name Sulochana, was an Indian silent film actress of Jewish ancestry, from the community of Baghdadi Jews in India.

-In her heyday she was one of the highest paid actresses of her time, when she was paired with Dinshaw Bilimoria in Imperial Studios films.
+Ruby Myers (1907 – 10 October 1983), better known by her stage name Sulochana, was an Indian silent and later Hindi film actress.
+In her heyday she was one of the highest paid actresses of her time, when she was paired with Dinshaw Billimoria in Imperial Studios films.
 In the mid-1930 she opened Rubi Pics, a film production house.
 Myers was awarded the 1973 Dada Saheb Phalke Award, India's highest award in cinema for lifetime achievement.

-She adopted a girl and named her Sarah Myers who after marriage was called Vijaylaxmi Shreshtha.
-Myers died in Mumbai in 1983.
+Early life

+Ruby Myers was born in 1907 in Poona, British India into an Baghdadi Jewish family.